AtomGraph/XSLTTransform/README.md

 ## Build

-Package the function for upload to AWS Lambda by running `mvn package`.
+Package the extended function for upload to AWS Lambda by running `mvn package`.